-Overview: NameCheap is a domain registrar that provides inexpensive TLD’s and hosting.
+NameCheap is a domain registrar that provides inexpensive TLD’s and shared hosting.

-Ideal Customer: Those looking to streamline their purchases by buying their hosting and domain from the same well-established company, NameCheap might be the hosting solution for you.
+If you are looking to streamline your purchases by buying hosting and domains from the same well-established company, NameCheap might be the hosting solution for you.

 We looked over different online sources to find out what users were saying about Namecheap.
 We found customers were happy with their pricing and features.